 - Hazardous Waste Disposal Including Freon, Glycol and Diesel.

 - Electrical Switchgear, Panelboard, and Breaker Safe-Off, Disconnection and Removal.

-- Removal of CRAC Units, PD’s, Netowrk and Fiber Cable, and Server Racks
+- Removal of CRAC Units, PDU’s, Network/Fiber Cable, & Server Racks.

 The first priority throughout any data center decommissioning project is the security of proprietary information and data.
 Our technicians workers best practices for protecting information and destroying hardware when necessary.